rrbutani/glowing-potato/prototypes/power-on-off/README.md

 So we'll settle for not truly being able to turn off the device from the ESP32.
 This is going to result in a weird user interface where we'll expose a software shutdown option which, after performing the necessary software shutdown routines, instructs the user to power and hold the power button to _truly_ shutdown.

-Or we can just go into a soft shutdown state (with a button press triggering a 'boot' up) and hope that the other components aren't drawing too much power and that UVLO will save us.
+Or we can just go into a soft shutdown state (with a button press triggering a 'boot' up) and hope that the other components aren't drawing too much power and that UVLO will save us (now that we have a UVLO circuit this is something that we can actually maybe count on).
+Sidenote: UVLO should disengage once charging kicks in as we'd expect.

 So now that I've written this, it's become apparent that writing this quick and dirty test would be a bad use of time.
 So, till next time!